osmosis-labs/mesh-security/docs/ibc/Validators.md

 All validator change messages are initiated from the consumer side.
 The provider is responsible for guaranteeing any packet with a success ACK is written to state.
-Given all successful acks have been committed, the consumer maintains enough information to sync otustanding changes and guarantee the Provider will eventually have a proper view of the dynamic validator set.
+Given all successful acks have been committed, the consumer maintains enough information to sync outstanding changes and guarantee the Provider will eventually have a proper view of the dynamic validator set.

 We make use of two messages. `AddValidators` and `RemoveValidators`.
 These are batch messages